peterjc/thapbi-pict/docs/worked_example.rst

 For each FASTA file a tab separated variable (TSV) file is generated named ``<sample_name>.<method>.tsv`` where the default method is ``onebp`` (looks for perfect matches or up to one base pair different).
-The columns are:
+It starts with a header comment line (starting with ``#``) labelling the columns which are:

 * Unique sequence name in ``<checksum>_<abundance>`` format.
 * NCBI taxid of any predictions (semi-colon separated, as order as species)
 * Genus-species of any predictions (semi-colon separated, alphabetical)
 * Text note field (arbitrary debug text from the tool)

-These files are not intended for human use, but are readable.
-For example,
+These files are not really intended for human use, but are readable:

 .. code:: console